 Transfer Academic Scholarship - This award ranges \$11,000-\$15,000 per year.
 Students must have attempted at least 15 semester hours or 23 quarter hours and earned a minimum 2.5 or higher GPA.
 Full-time enrollment status is required.
-Students must maintain a 2.5-3.0 GPA for renewal.

 Phi Theta Kappa Scholarship - A \$1,000 award is available to students who are members of the Phi Theta Kappa Honorary, have earned at least 15 semester or 23 quarter hours and earned a 3.5 GPA or higher.
 Documentation of membership is required.
-Students must maintain a 3.0 GPA for renewal.